 If interested, you can purchase either Google Chromecast device here.

-For information on saving money by dropping your cable subscription and still enjoying all your favorite TV shows check out these cable TV alternatives.
+For information on saving money by dropping your cable subscription and still enjoying all your favorite TV shows check out these other ways to watch TV without cable.

 If this article did not answer your specific question, check out the Cord Cutting Guide.
 It provides links to the most important articles in our over 200 pages of content to help you ditch pay TV.